KnicKnic/go-powershell/readme.md

 - [X] more examples / tests
 - [ ] example / helper classes around exception
 - [x] a doc overview
+- [ ] plumb through callback handler for each specific logging type (verbose, debug, warning, ...)
-- [ ] support for default loggers, like glog or log (in seperate package)
+- [ ] support for default loggers, like glog or log (in separate package)

 # Usage